Skip to content

 3. Arial

-Arial is easily one of the best-known fonts out there.
+Arial is one of the best-known fonts to use in a CV.
 Packaged with every version of Windows since version 3.1 back in 1992, it’s the default font of choice for many.
 It’s also the most popular sans-serif font, giving your CV a more modern look.
-Due to its readability, people tend to use it for both digital and print materials, such as websites, documents, or presentations.
+Because of its high readability, it is used in both digital and print materials, including websites, documents, and presentations.

 Source: Microsoft